-When traveling, there are times that you have to leave some valuables in the car unattended.
-Use a small blanket to cover those valuables when you get out.
-Out of sight, out of mind is a good approach to protect your things from being stolen.
+When traveling, there are times when you need to leave valuables in your car unattended.
+You can use a baby blanket to cover your valuables in these situations.
+This can help prevent your car from being broken into.
 If thieves can’t see your things, they are less likely to break into your car.

 There are some times when you get caught in the rain without an umbrella.
-When that happens, just grab your blanket.
+When that happens, just grab your baby blanket.
 You can use it to cover your head to give you some protection from the rain.
-You can also use it to cover your young ones too.
+You can use it to cover your little ones too.

 10. Clean up a Spill

-Anyone who has kids knows that spills are just a part of parenting!
-Sometimes, they happen when you are the least prepared for them.
-When you find yourself in this position, it’s good to have a receiving blanket on hand.
-You can use it as a towel to clean those spills right up!
+Parents know that spills are just a part of life with kids!
+Sometimes, they happen when you least expect them.
+When this happens, you can use a receiving blanket as a towel to clean those spills up quickly.